The Companion of Lady Holmeshire

 A baby girl, Emma, is found in a basket on Squire Carrington's doorstep.
 She is raised and sent to work as a servant girl for The Countess of Holmeshire.
 The widowed and unconventional Countess chooses Emma Carrington as a companion and sends her off for finishing with the goal of dragging her along into aristocratic, "polite", Victorian society.
 As a former servant girl and now just a companion, she is sure to have a rude reception.

 She has eyes for the young Earl of Holmeshire, but it is hopeless he is above her station in life and engaged by arrangement to a lovely London lady.
 Tribulations and banned romances of the servants downstairs play into the story humorously as we follow Emma from a stone fortress to a Victorian village and grand London mansions.
 Great surprises unfold at a Midsummer Night's Dream Ball that help to solve mysteries which have gradually developed.
-But there is
+But there is yet another great twist in the story at the end.
+Can you predict what it is?

 The Companion of Lady Holmeshire is a lovely piece of historical fiction filled with rich descriptions of Victorian Society.
 Debra Brown has given us a delightful tale about Emma Carrington and her adventures into London society.
 And I have to say that I DID NOT predict the twist at the end; and what a twist it was.